-Since about 2013 we accept reservations in our restaurant sansaro for certain days only with deposit of a credit card - and are infinitely glad that this possibility exists!
+Since around 2013, we have only been accepting reservations at our restaurant sansaro for certain days with a credit card deposit – and we are incredibly happy that the reservation provider Opentable offers this option!

 Here we explain a bit more why we require credit cards at sansaro restaurant for some reservations and what the technical and practical background is.